 - Emails display differently in different email service providers (ESP).
 An email will not look the same in Gmail as it will in Outlook.
 So, it’s best to keep your designs simple and concise to have the best chance that they will look good for your readers.

 - Keep a clean naming convention so it’s easy to find them in Pardot.
 We’ve wasted a lot of time trying to track down emails and other contact information.

-- Pay attention to the sender reputation.
+- Pay attention to the sender’s reputation.
 If you don’t, your emails can get disabled.

 Don’t Strike Out With Your Pardot Email Templates

 If you’d like a helping hand in designing winning email templates that convert readers.
 Interrupt Media can help!
-We specialize in email marketing, templates, as well as any other marketing automation implementation help you might need for your Pardot account.
+We specialize in CRM, email marketing, templates, list emails, as well as any other marketing automation implementation help and functionality you might need for your Pardot account.

-We can help you quickly and efficiently implement Pardot templates that convert and help you to utilize reporting features, such as email reports, to help you see how your templates are performing and where they can be improved.
+We can help you quickly and efficiently implement Pardot forms and templates that convert and help you to utilize reporting new features, such as email reports, drag-and-drop, to help you see how your templates are performing and where they can be improved.

 To learn more about how Interrupt Media can help you reach your content marketing goals, reach out to us today!

 Topics: Email Marketing